LeviLionheart/LeviLionheart/README.md

 ## Hi there, I'm Levi 👋

+Welcome to my Github Page!
 I am a *network and security specialist* working to build a safe and efficient world for everyone.
 A life long learner, friend, father, and husband.

 ---
 - 🔭 I’m currently working on: Obtaining my BS in Cybersecurity | My current role being _network specialist_